qcr/armer/README.md

 ------------

-Copy and paste the following code snippet into a terminal to create a new catkin workspace and install the Armer drivers to it.
+Copy and paste the following code snippet into a terminal to create a new catkin workspace and install Armer to it.
 Note this script will also add the workspace to be sourced every time a bash terminal is opened.